-The south-east corner of Sicily comprises the Monti
+The southeast corner of Sicily comprises the Monti

 This city of over 70,000 inhabitants was founded by the Siculians and was called Hibla, meaning the land of flower and

-honey, later called Ragusa, from the Greek Rogus, the barn, for the large
+honey, and later called Ragusa from the Greek Rogus, or barn, for the large

 Ibla.
 Ragusa is the capital of the province

-All buildings and monuments are well kept by the inhabitants who have one of the highest standards of living
+All buildings and monuments are well kept by the inhabitants who have some of the highest standards of living

 on the island.

 The main resources are agriculture, livestock, tourism and the chemical industry linked to oil and oil